smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 2. System responds with `CreateScreenResponse`
 3. System sends `OnSystemCapability` notification with display capabilities

-Same again, the notification should return capabilities to all screens created.
+Again, different to registration the notification should contain only the affected (created) screen.

 In all scenarios it should not be necessary for the app to subscribe to screen capabilities.